-- 1. The client connects to the host by using a z/OS Connection in the Remote Systems view. - 2.
+- 1. The client connects to the host by using a z/OS connection in the Remote Systems view. - 2.
 As part of the logon, Debug Miner registers the user with Debug Manager, which is active within the DBGMGR started task. - 3.
-When an application is started with an indicator that it should be debugged, Language Environment (LE) starts Debug Probe. - 4.
-Debug Probe sends debugging request to Debug Manager. - 5.
-Using Debug Miner, Debug Manager notifies the z/OS Debugger client of the user who will receive this debug session.
-If the user is not registered at this moment, the debug session goes dormant.
-Debug Probe will wait up to 300 seconds in standard mode, and up to 2 times of \$VALUE in Debug Tool compatibility mode.
-If the user is still not registered, the session will time out. - 6.
-The Debug Engine within the client contacts Debug Manager, which in turn passes the data back and forth between Debug Engine and Debug Probe.
+When the program to be debugged starts, z/OS Debugger sends the debug request to Debug Manager. - 4.
+Debug Manager checks whether the debug session user is registered.
+If the user is not registered at this moment, the debug session goes dormant. z/OS Debugger will wait up to 300 seconds in standard mode, and up to two times of \$VALUE in Debug Tool compatibility mode.
+If the user still has not signed on to the z/OS connection in the Remote Systems view and is not registered with Debug Manager, the debug session will time out. - 5.
+If the user is registered, Debug Manager routes the initial debug request back to the Eclipse client using Debug Manager.
+The remote debug session is then started in the Eclipse client.